itk-ai/owui_doc_ingestion/documentation/findings_vielse.md

 it is clear that `Enighed` and `Uenighed` are to be considered as subheadings under `Kapitel 4` (so called paragraph-groups), but *Docling* interprets them as being both at level 2.
+Again *tika[md]* does not mark any of the headings, but it does collect the chapter title on the same line as the counter.

 A more serious failure in recognising the headers and other section separators are seen from this example